“Honey, this is the year I put it in a spreadsheet.”

-- Easy to format, access, and learn the basics
+- They’re easy to format, access, and learn the basics.

-- See all your information in one place
+- You can see all your information in one place.

-- Simple to share with others (either as a template or pre-populated with content)
+- A simple way to share with others (either as a template or prepopulated with content).

-All I know is it’s no accident that any useful software or website allows you to export your stuff to a spreadsheet.
+Do you think it’s an accident that any useful software or website lets you export your stuff to a spreadsheet format?
+No sirree, Bob.

+Of course you do!
 Libraries are awesome!
-They’re free, intuitively organized, have tons of resources all in one place, and just about everyone has access.
+They’re free, well-organized, have tons of resources all in one place, and just about everyone has access to them.

 A spreadsheet can be your personal library.
-A spreadsheet gives you instant access to everything important from the time you create it to the time you delete it… without taking up physical space!
+A spreadsheet gives you instant access to everything important … without taking up physical space!